The-Duat/Nile/pages/install.md

 ## Supported Operating Systems

-mizOS installation supports the following operating systems:
+mizOS installation has been officially tested on the following operating systems:

 - Artix-runit